-Laser Navigation, Superpower Suction – The M7 Pro Robotic Vacuum is Your Humble Servant
+Laser Navigation, Superpower Suction – The M7 Pro Robotic Vacuum is at Your Service

 The robotic vacuum cleaner, or “robovac,” first entered households in the late ’90s, but the available technology kept it from gaining domestic traction.
 But in 2002, iRobot released the Roomba, which went around objects, detected dirty areas, and avoided drops.
 The Roomba rose to popularity quickly, and other technology brands followed in its wake, releasing a flurry of iterations.
 Many robovacs today boast numerous innovations, from mopping to laser guidance, as seen in the new Proscenic M7 Pro LDS robotic vacuum.